Perturbation Analysis of Randomized SVD and its Applications to Statistics: Random graph inference

-for some fixed constant $c > 0$.
-In summary, Assumption~\ref{am:clt} is satisfied and we have the following normal approximations for the row-wise fluctuations of $\hat{\M U}$, namely there exists a sequence of orthogonal matrices $\mathbf{W}_n$ such that for any fixed index $i$,
+We now consider the row-wise fluctuations of $\hat{\M U}_g$.
+For random graphs satisfying the assumptions at the beginning of this section, there exists a sequence of orthogonal matrices $\M W_n$ such that for any index $i \in [n]$ we have